aabella/7SegPanel/README.md

 # 7SegPanel
-Library to manage 7 segments panels
+Library to manage 7 segments panels in Arduino